Famous Market Research Fails, Examples, and Stories

 McDonald’s Market Research Failure Continued with McLean Delux

-The Arch Deluxe flopped hugely, but it did not stop McDonald’s from making similar marketing mistakes in the future.
-For example, its McLean Deluxe targeted health-conscious consumers, but research overestimated how many consumers were willing to go to McDonald’s for this burger; the burger was expensive, too.
-Reports also state that the McLean Deluxe flopped in part due to McDonald’s rushing the product out in stores without a sufficient period of market research.
-Furthermore, the taste was inconsistent; one burger might taste fine, but the next one would be dry and elastic.
-It was bad news for consumers who valued predictability.
+The Arch Deluxe failed in a big way, but that didn’t stop McDonald’s from making similar marketing mistakes with its McLean Deluxe.
+The McLean Deluxe targeted health-conscious consumers, but research overestimated how many consumers were willing to go to McDonald’s for this burger.
+The burger was expensive, too.
+Reports also state that the McLean Deluxe fell flat in part due to McDonald’s rushing the product out to stores without a sufficient period of market research.
+Furthermore, the taste was inconsistent.
+One burger might taste fine, but the next would be dry and elastic.
+It was bad news for consumers who valued consistency.
 A burger in California should taste the same as one in Virginia.

-Convenience was lacking too, as the burgers had to be made to order due to their makeup.
+Convenience was lacking too.
+The burgers were cooked to order due to their makeup.
 The McLean Deluxe also got a bad rep from McDonald’s competitors because it had small amounts of carrageenan, a seaweed derivative.
 “Seaweed burgers” and McDonald’s don’t mesh for American consumers.
 In the marketing of both its Arch Deluxe and McLean Deluxe, McDonald’s failed to apply its research findings to the expectations of its core customer base.

 How to Avoid Market Research Failure

-It is clear that even some of the world’s strongest brands such as Coca-Cola, Pepsi, Coors, and McDonald’s have fallen victim to incomplete or poorly designed market research, while companies such as Kodak did a lot of things right but failed to acknowledge the reality of the research.
+Even some of the world’s strongest brands, such as Coca-Cola, Pepsi, Coors, and McDonald’s, have fallen victim to incomplete or poorly thought-out market research.
+Other companies, such as Kodak, did a lot of things right but failed to acknowledge the reality of the research.